 It was so cute.
 I loved it.
 I'm singing while writing these lyrics down.

 She started out as a country girl that sang country songs, right?
-And the image of her holding a guitar has been long carved into our heart as the Taylor Swift we have always known.
-Now she speaks for anyone that has tried to play the guitar and knows the pain of fingertips pressed against the strings: ‘With every guitar string scar on my hand,’ I take not just this man, but this ‘magnetic force of a man’, in a declaration as grand and solemn as a wedding vow, yet not to be my husband, but ‘my lover’.
-It's just so sweet, so dramatic and heart-melting!
+And the image of her holding a guitar has long been carved into our heart as the Taylor Swift we have always known.
+Now she speaks for anyone that has tried to play the guitar and knows the pain of fingertips pressed against the strings: With every guitar string scar on my hand, I take not just this man, but this magnetic force of a man, in a declaration as grand and solemn as a wedding vow, yet not to be my husband, but my lover.
+It’s just so sweet, so dramatic and heart-melting!
 It’s almost as sweet as the cover of the album itself, with the pastel palette of blue and pink watercolor mix and a sprinkle heart around her eyes.
-The whole thing screams love - so, so squeal worthy!
+The whole thing screams LOVEEEEEE at the honeymoon phase - so, so squeal worthy!

 “I'm drunk in the back of the car, and I cried like a baby coming home from the bar (oh).
-Said, "I'm fine, " but it wasn't true.
-I don't wanna keep secrets just to keep you.
+Said, “I’m fine,” but it wasn’t true.
+I don’t wanna keep secrets just to keep you.
 And I snuck in through the garden gate, every night that summer, just to seal my fate (oh).
-And I screamed, "For whatever it's worth!
-I love you, ain't that the worst thing you ever heard?"
-He looks up, grinnin' like a devil.”
+And I screamed, “For whatever it’s worth!
+I love you, ain’t that the worst thing you ever heard?”
+He looks up, grinnin’ like a devil.”

 Cruel Summer - Lover

-As adults, we learn (or had better learn) the importance of open, honest communication, for the better, of course.
-But for a teenage girl, it's very tempting to just say ‘I'm fine, but it wasn't true’.
-Then came the expectable moment of ‘I scream for whatever it’s worth’ - so real and impulsive.
+As adults, we (had better) learn the importance of open, honest communication, for the better.
+But for a teenage girl, it’s very tempting to just say I’m fine.
+Then came the expectable moment of I scream for whatever it’s worth - so real and impulsive.
 Like, you did not know how to let out your true feelings in real time, so you just let them pent up inside, only to break dramatically at some point.
-You couldn’t say it calmly, you had to ‘scream’.
-You didn't know what would come out of it, either, hence: ‘for whatever it's worth, I love you!
-Ain't that the worst thing you ever heard?’
-The whole bridge captured the pain of falling uncontrollably in love, while being completely unsure of the other person's feelings.
-The worst situation to be in!
+You couldn’t say it calmly, you had to scream.
+You didn’t know what would come out of it, either, hence: for whatever it’s worth, I love you!
+Ain’t that the worst thing you ever heard?
+The whole bridge captured the pain of falling uncontrollably in love, while being completely unsure of the other person’s feelings.
+Worst situation to be in!

-‘I'm drunk at the back of the car’ - speaking of those reckless phases.
-‘I cry like a baby coming home from the bar’ - there's a very high chance we've all been there?
-Finally, ‘he looked up grinning like a devil” just sealed the whole thing - a rom-com-coded ending to a chaotic confession.
-Mischievous, toxic, manipulative, even.
-Guess to a young lady, that’s hot?
-Hehe.
+I’m drunk at the back of the car - speaking of those reckless phases.
+I cry like a baby coming home from the bar - there's a very high chance we’ve all been there?

 “No one wanted to play with me as a little kid, so I’ve been scheming like a criminal ever since, to make them love me and make it seem effortless.
 This is the first time I’ve felt the need to confess.”

-Mastermind - Midnight.
+Mastermind - Midnight

 I still remember that specific day in my primary school, fifth grade, when I was sitting nervously at my seat.
-It was a class meeting, the teacher was asking for a show of hands from the class of about 45 10-year-olds whether I was deserving to be called “Cháu ngoan Bác Hồ”.
-Weird!
-How on earth was a child’s dignity and deservingness up for a vote like that?
-Anyway, looking back, I do think that was the exact moment when I started to sense that I would have to people-please my way through life.
-“Otherwise” - my then 10-year-old mind feared - “it wouldn’t end well”.
+It was a class meeting, the teacher was asking for a show of hands from about 45 ten-year-olds whether I was deserving to be called “Cháu ngoan Bác Hồ”.

 It’s not an easy thing to admit, and even harder to unlearn.
-I’ve spent so many adult years trying to break the spell, trying to unlearn this deep-rooted belief and replace it with something healthier, something that feels more sustainable, authentic, and safe in the long run.
+I’ve spent so many adult years trying to break the spell, trying to unlearn this coping mechanism and replace it with something healthier, something that feels more sustainable, authentic, and safe in the long run.
 But how can she describe it so well?
 She poked at my 10-year-old and made her feel seen!
 Who does that!

 “You’re on your own kid.”

-You’re On Your Own, Kid. - Midnight.
+You’re On Your Own, Kid - Midnight

 There she was, in a red dress, in the middle of the show at the acoustic set.
-When we reached this part where she brought out her instruments, it already felt like a wind down to the end of the show.
+When we got to this part where she brought out her instruments, it already felt like a wind down to the end of the show.
 Then, she went on to perform for another one and a half hours!
 Mad respect for her!

 Back to the song.
 It was the first time I listened to this song in the movie.
 I didn’t know the year it was released, but it was beautiful, real, and raw.

-“'Cause there were pages turned with the bridges burned.
-Everything you lose is a step you take.” - My all-time favorite visuals, and I remember praising it somewhere in my blog already.
-So there's another part of the song that hit even harder to me:
+’Cause there were pages turned with the bridges burned.
+Everything you lose is a step you take. - My all-time favorite visuals, and I remember praising it somewhere in my blog already.
+So there’s another part of the song that hit even harder to me:

 “I looked around in a blood-soaked gown, and I saw something they can’t take away.”